• Skip to primary navigation

 How much does it cost to make this wall markerboard?

 I hope you enjoyed my DIY Project.
-What areas of your home would you add a markerboard like this?
+What areas of your home would you add a markerboard (Affiliate Link) like this?
 Please share your comments below.

-Updated 2020: Updated modifications I did on this post.
+Updated 2020: I updated the modifications I made to this post.

 I also hung Command looks on them to hold my calendar and other papers I wanted to have displayed.
 I even taped some pictures of family members.